 Not only does a variety of food make things easier to eat, varieties also cover a wider range of nutrients.

-Short term storage foods – these are the foods that need to be eaten within a few days to a couple of weeks of being harvested.
-This is going to include most of your leafy greens, radishes, cucumbers, broccoli, spinach.
+These are the foods that need to be eaten within a few days to a couple of weeks of being harvested.
+This is going to include most of your leafy greens, radishes, cucumbers, broccoli, spinach, summer squash and zucchini.

 Last week my buddy and I were talking about stockpiling ammo for a survival situation – this is when something happens to cause society to break down.
 Examples are civil unrest, some new disease, climate change,,,,,, something that causes the fabric of mankind to unravel.
 In general we talked about stockpiling 308, 223, 7.62×39, 22 long rifle and shotgun shells.